 Memetic Mutation: "The Glorious PC Gaming Master Race".
 It was meant as satire (Yahtzee believes PC and console gaming are equally shitty) but it quickly became an Appropriated Appellation-There's even a Subreddid devoted to it.

 From his review of Dark, "TELL ME MORE ABOUT X", mocking the unnatural conversation flow resulting from dialogue trees.

 Misaimed Fandom: A portion of his fans are notably outspoken, and tend to feel strongly about his opinions towards works, an attitude he regularly decries.

 Misblamed: Zig-zagged.
 Yahtzee caught a lot of flak in his Papers Please/Brothers: A Tale Of Two Sons review on the grounds that he was transphobic.
-While he apologized and later edited the "sucking off pre-op transsexuals" line, the situation when you must detain a trans person might appear in the game proper.
+While he apologized and later edited the "sucking off pre-op transsexuals" line, Papers Please contains actual situations when you get ordered detain trans people.

 Nightmare Fuel: Yahtzee apparently has a long-standing fear of theme park mascots, which he's previously let known in his old blog, that he conquered playing Epic Mickey.
 This was not helped during a trip to Disneyland, especially with the parade.

 Spec Ops: The Line is one of those pleasant surprises that comes along every now and again, a video game story that really got to me, giving me genuine feelings of weariness, guilt, and actual physical sickness.